The Best Siding for Different Home Types

 Fiber Cement Siding

 Fiber cement siding is a great choice for coastal homes in terms of both form and function.
-It’s extremely durable, but won’t make them feel cold and impersonal.
+It’s extremely durable, but won’t make them feel cold and impersonal, which is key.

 • Fiber cement can withstand salt spray, high humidity, storms, and ice.